anime-influences-on-other-media

-- Anime music shapes global pop and electronic music.
+- Anime music acts as a structural and aesthetic blueprint for global pop and electronic music.

 Understanding Anime Music’s Role in Japanese Pop and Electronic Genres